ljbennett62/TenStepstoAutomateContainerSecurity-Blog/README.md

 #### Properly addressing these security concerns should be the primary focus for integrating security into the pipeline

-* Critical Vulerablities: introduced uring the build phase, registraty and even in teh production environment
+* Critical Vulnerablities: introduced in the build phase, registry and even in the production environment

 * Security Breaks Pipeline: adding manual steps for security reviews can slow or even stop the continuous integration and release of new or updated applications